-7 effective ways to help stop the workplace stress problem
+7 effective ways to stop workplace stress

 Workplace stress is one of the leading causes of productivity and “sick days”.
 We’ve all struggled with it in some capacity, but it’s not unavoidable.
 These are a few tips and tricks our office and employees have discovered help combat some of that stress we feel build up throughout the week.